-If you meet the eligibility requirements and your death is not attributable to an on-the-job accident, your beneficiary may be entitled to an ordinary death benefit instead of a monthly pension.
-Generally, the beneficiaries of active (not retired) members are not entitled to a monthly pension benefit.
+Your beneficiary may be entitled to an ordinary death benefit if you meet the eligibility requirements and your death is not attributable to an on-the-job accident.
+The ordinary death benefit is a one-time lump sum payment (your beneficiaries would not receive a monthly pension benefit).
 The first $50,000 of this benefit is paid in the form of group term life insurance, which is currently exempt from federal income tax.
 Your beneficiary will also receive any accumulated contributions.

 An ordinary death benefit may be payable to your designated beneficiary if you are a Tier 2, 3, 5 or 6 member, with at least 90 days of service since last joining PFRS, and your death occurs: